-Not everyone is able to make it to Paris to ÉCU’s annual film festival.
-So, every year after the main event ÉCU travels around the world making sure its “Official Selection” directors and films are made known.
-This demonstrates ÉCU’s active commitment to cultivate and encourage the new and inspiring talent that comes its way.
+For ÉCU – The European Independent Film Festival, three days in Paris is just not enough.
+Every year, the festival travels around the world making sure our “Official Selection” directors and films are made known.
+This demonstrates our active commitment to cultivate and encourage the new and inspiring talent that comes our way.

 WHERE HAVE WE BEEN: